- 1. Introduction to Biology2h 42m

 - Mutations are not always harmful; many are neutral and do not affect an organism’s fitness at all.

-- Genetic variation is not only about new alleles from mutations but also about new combinations of existing alleles created through sexual reproduction.
+- Genetic variation is not only about new alleles from mutations but also about new combinations of existing alleles created by sexual reproduction.

-- Horizontal gene transfer is not common in humans or most eukaryotes but plays a significant role in microbial evolution.
+- Horizontal gene transfer is not common in humans but plays a significant role in microbial evolution and occasionally in eukaryotes.

 Do you want more practice?